jwalker724/jsSnippetShare/README.md

 # jsSnippetShare
 An place to share JavaScript tips tricks and snippets.
-The goal is the build this out so it can be a quick reference with reusable easy to understand examples.
+The goal is to build this out so it can be a quick reference with reusable easy to understand examples.

 ### Code Snippets
 * [isRequired] - Form field validation class that verifies if a field is populated and if it is required and populated based on another field value (optional)